 Students will be ineligible to receive financial aid funding for credits attempted beyond the Time Frame maximum.

-SFBC&TS will provide transcripts to students and other institutions on request for a minimum fee, providing all other financial obligations have been met.
+SFBC&TS will provide transcripts to students and other institutions on request for a small fee, providing all other financial obligations have been met.
 You can request an official transcript at the following link: https://sfbc.populiweb.com/request_transcript

 Graduation Rates & Affordable Tuition